×

 Fatherhood.

 Ferentz also admits the one thing that impressed him about Graves was when he decided to go out for the wrestling team at Southeast Valley.
+Graves had already played basketball and graduated as a career 1,000-point scorer on the hardwood.

 “The one thing I know for sure about Iowa is that it is a wrestling state.
 That took a lot of guts.”

-With five children of his own, Ferentz knows how difficult time can be to manage football and family as well as having a child during the football season.
+With five children of his own, Ferentz knows how difficult time can be to manage football and family while also getting married and having a child during the 2025 season.

-“Our fifth child Steve was the only one we had during the season,” Ferentz said.
+“Our fifth child, Steve, was the only one we had during the season,” Ferentz said.
 “In 1993 we were playing in New Orleans.
-The hospital was three miles from where I worked and Steven got a gameball when we were finished.
+The hospital was three miles from where I worked, and Steven got a game ball when we were finished.

 “He will make a team and be a contributing member.
 I can’t predict the road ahead, but I wouldn’t be shocked to see him have a long NFL career.”